What Is Hip Replacement?

 What Happens During Hip Replacement Surgery

 During this operation, you'll either be asleep under general anesthesia or sedated with your lower body numbed.
 The surgery usually takes an hour or two.
 Your surgeon will make a cut (incision) over the front or side of your hip, remove the damaged parts of your hip, and insert the new hip pieces.
-They’ll close up with surgical stitches or staples.
+The placement may be done robotically to help with alignment.
+They'll close up with surgical stitches or staples.

 After Hip Replacement Surgery